 How can you confidently respond when someone makes a request you’d prefer not to accommodate?

 Was your inclination to say yes, even though there’s a voice deep down saying “no.”

 Well, let’s raise the volume on that voice.

 What possible reasons could there be for saying no?

-Identify all the reasons you have for saying “no.” Identify which stem from a lack of confidence, versus a sincere disinterest in fulfilling the request.
+Identify all the reasons you have for saying “no.” Identify which stems from a lack of confidence versus a sincere disinterest in fulfilling the request.

 What would happen if you said yes?
 Perhaps:

 You would be considered a team player… at work.

 Would the discomfort involved in saying yes outweigh the benefits of possibly going along with the request?

 Or, do the benefits outweigh your temporary discomforts?